smsverifyclub/smsverify-api/README.md

 2. Order a phone number.

-3. Set a timeout of atleast 35 seconds (to be on the safe side)
+3. Set a timeout of atleast 35 seconds (to be on the safe side).

 4. Retrieve the sms code upon timeout.